Join the practice

 - Ensure your address is within our catchment area ( please call reception on 0203 092 2556 for our catchment area details).

-- Fill in the New Patient Registration and Health Questionnaire and either email it to us at firstname.lastname@example.org or print it off and bring it to the surgery.You will not be registered until you attend for your first visit and sign this form.
+- Fill in the GMS1 registration form and either email it to us at firstname.lastname@example.org or print it off and bring it to the surgery.You will not be registered until you attend for your first visit and sign this form.
 You may be invited for a health check once your questionnaire has been reviewed by a clinician

 - Read the Online Services Information leaflet